 The islands are known for their rich ecosystems and an abundance of wildlife including sea lions, giant tortoises, flamingos, and albatross.
 Not to mention colonies of birds including the blue-footed boobies.
 The majority of Isabela (the main island) is only accessible with a tour guide which means you need to buy a tour at approx $130.
 This is on top of the national park fee you pay when you enter the islands.

 You can find free walking trails where you can see pelicans, sea lions, marine iguanas, and giant tortoises without a guide.
 You can hire bikes to get around the main island.
-To island hop independently, boats cost approx $35 and take 2.5 hours from San Cristobal for Santa Cruz at 7am or 3pm.
-They return back from Santa Cruz to San Cristobal at 7am or 2pm.
+To island-hop independently, boats cost approx $35 and take 2.5 hours from San Cristobal for Santa Cruz at 7 am or 3 pm.
+They return from Santa Cruz to San Cristobal at 7 am or 2 pm.
 Santa Cruz seems to be the main hub for the boats for all the islands.

 Galapagos Conservancy has a detailed guide to each of the islands so you can decide which one to stay on.